flipcamp/engagingstudents4/essays/pellegrin.md

 An option is to conduct larger beats corresponding to whole measures, subdividing each beat in order to embody the cut-time meter, thus conducting four measures in one pattern.
 It is more difficult to be precise while subdividing; snapping may help.

-Note that the track-times listed indicate when the trading begins, though it may be necessary to first listen to the head, or to begin listening sometime before the trading occurs.
+Note that the track times listed indicate when the trading begins, though it may be necessary to first listen to the head, or to begin listening some time before the trading occurs.

 [Spotify playlist for Exercise Set \#1](http://open.spotify.com/user/pellegrin42/playlist/6GeTF9W31ilNk3NNkTed8i) (hyperlinks are also embedded in each individual example)